+The header will need to be physically attached to the windrower, and the hydraulic and electrical connections completed.
 The windrower may be equipped with an optional self-aligning hydraulic center-link, which allows the Operator to control the vertical position of the center-link from the cab.